mholling/dnt900/README.md

     $ echo 1 > /sys/devices/virtual/dnt900/ttyAMA0/reset

 Note that issuing a software reset may cause the radio to fail to restart properly, requiring a power cycle.
 This is due to the DNT900's power-on reset requirements, which state that the `RADIO_TXD` pin must remain low for 10ms after a reset.
 Depending on your serial port and driver, this requirement may not be met.
 (Specifically, this can occur if your serial port sets a pull-up on its receive line.)
 The USB interface to the development kit does not exhibit this problem.

-The `announce` attribute file contains the most recent announcement from the DNT900 radio, as a hex string.
-DNT900 announcements are detailed on pages 41-42 of the [DNT900 manual](http://www.rfm.com/products/data/dnt900dk_manual.pdf).
-For example, when running on a radio configured as a remote, the following announcement would be received when the radio joins a radio network with base MAC address `0x00165F`:

-    $ cat /sys/devices/virtual/dnt900/ttyAMA0/announce
-    0xA3005F160001

-The `announce` attribute is pollable, allowing it to be monitored by your application for new announcements as they occur.

 Receiving I/O Reports
 =====================